The whole group, which now consisted of Giles, Xander, Anya, Willow

 As he was carried inside, Willow hovered around anxiously, hoping Spike

 wasn’t too shaken up to realise what was happening.
-Her father got him into
+Her father got

 an armchair in the lounge and went to tell his wife what had happened.